Deltares/hydromt_wflow/docs/getting_started/installation.rst

     $ pixi add hydromt_wflow

-Pixi will then it as a dependency to either your `pyproject.toml` or `pixi.toml` depending on which it can find (in that order or precedence).
+Pixi will then add it as a dependency to the pixi project.

 You can also add the optional dependencies to it like so: